BribedJupiter/SimpleBounties/README.md

 To list all current bounties do /bounty list.

+To pay off a bounty and remove it from the list do /bounty pay [the person who placed the bounty]

 Do /bounty help for instructions on how to use the plugin.

 ### For Those With bounties.admin Permissions